aidenbenner/aidenbenner.github.io/_posts/2016-10-23-Hello-World.markdown

 ---
-layout: post
+layout: main
-title:  "Welcome to Jekyll!"
+title:  "Hello World"
-date:   2016-10-23 23:17:01
+date:   2016-10-20 23:17:01
 categories: jekyll update
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
-To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.
+To ad new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets:

+test

 {% highlight ruby %}
 def print_hi(name)